kamalesh1810/REST-API/README.md

 ● From the current directory run `npm run start` to start the server

-● Use Postman or any other API testing software to check the CRUD operations
+● Use Postman or any other API testing software to use the CRUD operations

 ● POST Request example data:-